ghostery/adblocker/bench/comparison/overview.md

-As mentioned in the previous section on serialization, the very low memory usage of *Ghostery* can be explained by the fact that the internal representation mostly consists in very compact typed arrays with some small over-head for extra meta-data.
+As mentioned in the previous section on serialization, the very low memory usage of *Ghostery* can be explained by the fact that the internal representation mostly consists of very compact typed arrays with some small over-head for extra meta-data.

 ### 7. Parsing Lists